jamierust2005-source/Calc-App/README.md

    docker exec -it jenkins-calculator cat /var/jenkins_home/secrets/initialAdminPassword
    ```

 4. Log in using that password.
 Because the custom image pre‑installs the required plugins (`workflow‑aggregator`, `docker‑workflow` and `github`), the **Pipeline** job type will be available immediately under **New Item**.
 You may still wish to install any additional suggested plugins, but the essentials are already present.
+The Docker CLI is also installed inside the Jenkins container so that the pipeline can build images without additional tools.

 ## Creating the Pipeline Job